552jc/ljc552.github.io/_pages/publications.md

 ---
 My research interests broadly lie in the connections among stable homotopy theory, higher algebra, algebraic geometry and algebraic K-theory.

-Currently, I am interested in higher algebra in generalized prestable framework, and rewritings of stable (chromatic) homotopy theory by higher algebra.
+Currently, I am mainly interested in higher algebra in general prestable categories, dualizable categories, and rewritings of chromatic homotopy theory in a modern way.

 Preprints
 ======